LdDl/extrablatt_v2/README.md

 * More heuristics for article body/authors and etc data extraction
 * Reoganized code structure
 * More references to [newspaper4k](https://github.com/AndyTheFactory/newspaper4k) ideas
+* Configurable threads num
+* I am not used to use WASM or CLI in this fork, so those parts are mostly untouched and I can't guarantee they work as expected.

 ## Documentation